wildfly-extras/deployment-transformer-feature-pack/README.md

 * [Galleon documentation](https://docs.wildfly.org/galleon/)

-## Galleon Feature-Pack Compatible with Stadard WildFly
+## Galleon Feature-Pack Compatible with Standard WildFly

 The Maven coordinate to use is: `org.wildfly:wildfly-deployment-transformer-feature-pack`